umass-cs-377/377-lab-xv6-syscall/README.md

 ### Objective

 Add a syscall to Xv6 that prints the little lad dance to the console when called.

+### Instructions

-Each step has an associated question in Gradescope based on the file you're working in, so make sure to follow along.
+Most steps have an associated question in Gradescope, so make sure to follow along.
+The question will be in reference to the same file the step has you editing.

 ### Step 1